arielrivera/CPUTracker/README.md

 3. **Build container and run the app**:

-    -On Mac / Linux
+    On Mac / Linux
-    --First run or rebuilding if you make changes, run :
+         First run or rebuilding if you make changes, run :

-        ```sh
-        ./flarebrun.sh (Change your shell if you're not in a modern MacOs or not using szh)
+        ./flarebrun.sh (Change your shell if you're not in a modern MacOs or not using szh).

+        If only re-running the container without changes , just run the container again.

     -On windows:
     --First time run or rebuilding if you make changes, run :
-        ```sh

         .\full_path\winFullBuildRun.bat

-    --If only rerunning the container once it has been build then use:
+    --If only re-running the container once it has been build then use:
-        ```sh

         \full_path\winSimpleRin.bat or just start the container using the Docker GUI etc...